refinedev/refine/documentation/docs/api-references/components/buttons/save.md

 </div>
 <br/>

-In this example, the `useForm` hook gives properties? the `<SaveButton>` component to submit the form, loading button, disable button via `saveButtonProps`.
+The `useForm` hook exposes `saveButtonProps` to be passed to <SaveButton> component which includes submitting the form action, button loading, and disable states.

 ## API Reference